d-plaindoux/tyasta/README.md

 let ref f x = f x
 ```

 which never terminates.
-So the effect linked to the result type is `Div` and this reflect possible infinite computation and
+So the effect linked to the result type is `Div` and this reflect a possible infinite computation and
 that's fine.

 ### 6am: Evaluation and finite set